Brand System

 Do

-• Use semantic variables (--background, --foreground) for theme-awareness
+• Use semantic CSS variables for theme-awareness

-• Maintain high contrast in both light and dark modes
+• Maintain high contrast in both themes

 • Test all components in both themes

-• Use charcoal (#333F48) as the primary brand color
+• Use charcoal (#333F48) as primary

 Don't

-• Hardcode colors - always use CSS variables
+• Hardcode colors - use CSS variables

 • Use gradients or colorful backgrounds

-• Mix light and dark mode colors inappropriately
+• Mix light/dark mode colors

 • Modify core brand colors